apache/carbondata-site/src/site/markdown/ddl-of-carbondata.md

 ### Create external table on Non-Transactional table data location.
   Non-Transactional table data location will have only carbondata and carbonindex files, there will not be a metadata folder (table status and schema).
-  Our SDK module currently support writing data in this format.
+  Our SDK module currently supports writing data in this format.

   **Example:**
   ```